2022 Nantucket Daffodil Festival Welcomes Spring

 Visitors will thank the weather gods for blue skies and find a perfect excuse to get Daffy, especially if attenting the Daffy Dog Parade.
 Canine fur babies can don a costume and take part in the parade to benefit the Nantucket Safe Harbor for Animals.

 Nantucket is amazingly dog friendly.
 As a matter of fact, those flying from Hyannis can bring their dog, and they take a seat with them in the back of the plane!
 Dogs are front and center, in all shapes and sizes during the big parade.

 Make sure not to miss the Daffodil Flower Show held at Bartlett Farm where you can see more varieties of the flower than you ever knew existed.
 Sponsored by the Nantucket Garden Club, the show is open on Saturday from 2-5pm and Sunday from 10am-4pm.
 This year’s theme is Island Treasures.

 - If you are looking for some additional activities, try visiting one of historical museums on the island.
 You’d be remiss to leave Nantucket without a taste of the rich maritime history that surrounds every inch of the island.
-Taking the time to visit one of historical Nantucket museums will enlighten you about about the special island, once known as the whaling capital of the world.
-As hard as it is to believe, there’s much more to this piece of paradise than just a pretty beaches and daffodils!
+Once known as the whaling capital of the world, there’s much more to this piece of paradise than just a pretty beaches and daffodils!